clayne/SSEModdingGuide/README.md

 * When swinging your weapon, a fireball could be shot from the weapon.
 * When you ride a horse, your character can now fly.

-Scripts are always included with any plugin(LINK) you install.
+Scripts are always included with any [plugin](https://github.com/CDimang/SSEModdingGuide/blob/main/README.md#plugin-panel) you install.
 While they can be a problem if mismanaged, they are essential for creating mods for Skyrim.
 SKSE is required for every mod that includes a script.

 ### Installing SKSE

-_SKSE_ does not use MO2 and must be manually placed into your SSE directory.
+_SKSE_ is not from Nexus and must be manually placed into your SSE directory.

 1. Navigate to the [SKSE website](https://skse.silverlock.org/).
 2. Look for **Current SE Build** at the top of the page, then click **7z archive** to download the ZIP file.